 To achieve this goal, there are some easy things you can do.

-First, understand your ideal customers and ensure you’re using the right keywords in your content.
+First, understand your ideal customers and ensure you use the right keywords in your content.
 Using the right keywords will help improve your ranking on search engines, increasing your website’s traffic and leads.

 In addition, on-page optimization is an essential technique for effective SEO.
 It includes practices like developing high-quality content that meets users’ intent, ensuring your site is mobile-friendly, using compelling titles and meta tags, and adding alt text to images.

-This will help improve your site’s ranking in search engines and attract more visitors looking for the keywords you’ve targeted.
+This will help improve your site’s ranking in search engines and attract more visitors looking for your targeted keywords.

 Finally, keep your website updated with the latest changes in search engine algorithms.
 This will ensure that more people find your site and are more likely to convert into customers or qualified leads.